pgiardiniere/personal-site/src/lib/posts/draft-hello-kubernetes.md

 title: "Hello, Kubernetes!"
 date: "2023-08-17"
 categories:
-  - "microservices"
   - "kubernetes"
-excerpt: My experience taking first steps with Kubernetes.
+excerpt: My install experience with Kubernetes.
 ---

 <script>
     import Callout from '$lib/components/Callout.svelte';
 </script>

 I've used Docker and Docker Compose to manage a static node with a bunch of services on it before in my time maintaining TraffickCam.
-I've also used it to train & deploy to our high-performance compute cluster, though we would eventually remove Docker from that workflow.
+I've also used it to train & deploy to our high-performance compute cluster (though we would eventually remove Docker from that workflow altogether due to the redundant/complex workflow of allocating GPUs with it).

-In any case, I've been curious about Kubernetes for a long time, so since I've got the time let's jump in and start learning it.
-I always start by following along with first-party learning materials, soI was pleased to find the official Kubernetes [tutorials](https://kubernetes.io/docs/tutorials/).
+In any case, I've been curious about Kubernetes for a long time, so since I've got the time why not jump in and get started!
+I always start with new tech by following along with first-party learning materials, so I was pleased to find the official Kubernetes [tutorials](https://kubernetes.io/docs/tutorials/).

-First lesson is [hello minikube](https://kubernetes.io/docs/tutorials/hello-minikube/), but you must first install the prerequisite [minikube](https://minikube.sigs.k8s.io/docs/start/) and [kubectl](https://minikube.sigs.k8s.io/docs/start/).
+First lesson is [hello minikube](https://kubernetes.io/docs/tutorials/hello-minikube/), but you must first install the prerequisite packages [minikube](https://minikube.sigs.k8s.io/docs/start/) and [kubectl](https://minikube.sigs.k8s.io/docs/start/).

-So today, let's just get those up and running on my local Ubuntu machine.
+So for today, let's just get those up and running on my local Ubuntu machine.

 ## Install: